DamDRAIME/NLP---Movie-Genre-Prediction/README.md

 ## Usage
+### Train
 To train the model you simply need to submit a dataset containing for each movie a synopsis and its associated genres.
-This dataset will be stored in a csv file.
+This dataset will be stored in a csv file or directly in a Pandas DataFrame.
 Two columns must be part of this dataset: `synopsis`, and `genres`.
 Other columns could also be included, such as the `id`, and the `title`, but these won't be used to train the model.
 Below is an example of such a dataset:

 | synopsis | genres |
 | --- | --- |